harbour/core/README.md

 >
 > - All code below should be copied to batch files or typed at command
 >   line.
-> - Naturally, you will need to adapt dirs to valid ones on your system.
+> - Naturally, you will need to adapt pathnames to valid ones on your system.
->   Don't use spaces in dirs.
+>   Don't use spaces in pathnames.
 > - You can use additional `clean`, `install` or `clean install`
 >   make parameters depending on what you want to do.
 > - To redirect all output to a log file, append this after the make